neondatabase/website/content/docs/connect/connection-pooling.md

 ## Connection limits without connection pooling

 Each Postgres connection creates a new process in the operating system, which consumes resources.
 Postgres limits the number of open connections for this reason.
 The Postgres connection limit is defined by the Postgres `max_connections` parameter.
-In Neon, `max_connections` is set according to your **minimum** compute size:
+In Neon, `max_connections` is set according to your compute size &#8212; and if you are using Neon's Autoscaling feature, it is set according to your **minimum** compute size.

 | Min.
 Compute Size (CU) | vCPU | RAM   | max_connections |
 |:------------------|:-----|:------|:----------------|